chiefmurph/MAUC/README.md

 A "commit" tells git to save that version of your files as a lens in its drawer of lenses.
-Commit frequently because there's virtually no overhead -- all that's saved are your changes, and actuaries know that storing two as-of versions versus storing the first version as well as the changes are equivalent.
+Commits have virtually no overhead -- all that's saved are your changes -- so commit early and commit often.

->Commits,
+You can always go back to a previous version
+(commit) if you need to.

-like branches,
+>Like branches,
-allow views to different versions of your PC's files.
+commits enable views into different versions of your PC's files.

 ## Submit a pull request